fransking/flink-statefun-tasks/README.md

 ### Flink Tasks

-Flink Tasks wraps up the orchestration function into a Pipeline so that developers can focus on writing simple functions that are combined into workflows using an inuitive API.
+Flink Tasks wraps up the orchestration function into a Pipeline so that developers can focus on writing simple functions that are combined into workflows using an intuitive API.
 As each individual task in a workflow is run as a seperate Flink stateful function invocation, execution is still distributed and can be scaled up as required.

 ```
 tasks = FlinkTasks(